 It is not necessary to parboil potatoes before roasting, especially when the potatoes are cut into small cubes.

 The key to crispy roasted potatoes with a tender inside is to bake the potatoes at the right oven temperature and time.
-Also, avoiding any type of liquid other than fat will help the potatoes to crisp up in the oven.
+Also, avoiding any liquid other than fat will help the potatoes to crisp up in the oven.

 Yes, I wash the baby potatoes before cooking.
 However, I make sure to fully dry the potatoes before cutting them.